Research Areas

 OverviewAI-generated summary

-J. R. Hanson's research focuses on the localization of MC4R within the hypothalamus, specifically investigating its presence at excitatory postsynaptic and peri-postsynaptic sites of hypothalamic neurons in primary culture.
-This work contributes to understanding the molecular mechanisms underlying appetite regulation and energy homeostasis.
-Hanson has published two works in this area, accumulating 108 citations.
+J. R. Hanson's research focuses on the localization and function of the melanocortin 4 receptor (MC4R) in hypothalamic neurons.
+Hanson's recent publication investigates the specific locations of MC4R at excitatory postsynaptic and peri-postsynaptic sites within these neurons, utilizing primary cell cultures.
+This work contributes to understanding the molecular mechanisms underlying neural signaling and receptor distribution within the hypothalamus.
+Hanson's scholarship metrics include an h-index of 2, with 2 total publications and 108 citations.
 Key collaborators include Giulia Baldini and Haven Griffin from the University of Arkansas for Medical Sciences, and Kevin D. Phelan from the University of Arkansas at Fayetteville.
-Hanson's recent activity indicates ongoing engagement in this field of study.

 Metrics